pragmint/open-practices/capabilities/loosely-coupled-teams.md

 ### [Generative Organizational Culture](/capabilities/generative-organizational-culture.md) - Upstream

 A generative organizational culture fosters an environment where experimentation, innovation, and continuous learning are the norms.
 When teams are encouraged to question assumptions and generate new ideas, they’re more prone to adopt loosely coupled practices and evolve independently.
-Teams that are both inventive and independent contribute to overall organizational resilience.

 ### [Transformational Leadership](/capabilities/transformational-leadership.md) - Upstream